 High-quality child care is essential for a vibrant, thriving city.
 It provides a powerful pathway to growing the human capital of a prosperous and sustainable community.
 It strengthens the workforce and local economy by allowing parents to work, build a career, and pay their bills.
 It also provides young children with experiences that support school readiness and nurture their cognitive, social, and emotional growth.

-In recent weeks, the value of early care and education has become top-of-mind for many members of our community, including those who struggle to balance remote working while home with young children.
-The lack of high-quality early care and education in Portland – and across Maine – will likely worsen as a result of COVID-19.
+In recent months, the value of early care and education has become top-of-mind for many members of our community, including those who struggle to balance remote working while home with young children.
+The lack of high-quality early care and education in Portland – and across Maine – has been negatively impacted by COVID-19.

-Portland Works for Kids is working to address the short- and long-term aspects of the shortage, including advocating for support for providers.
-Short-term, increasing access will help the workforce get back up and running as soon as it is safe.
+Portland Works for Kids has developed a policy agenda to address the short- and long-term aspects of the shortage, including advocating for support for providers and families.
+Short-term, increasing access will help the workforce get back up and running.
 Long-term, research has shown that quality child care yields better academic and social outcomes for children, safer and healthier communities, a better prepared future workforce, and less spending on social services.
+Moving forward, this policy agenda will serve to guide our work with stakeholders to make quality child care a reality for our community’s children and families.

 This is a complex issue, but together, we can build a new reality – a community where children and families from all types of backgrounds and circumstances can have the support they need to meet their full potential.
 It will take all of us, working across sectors, to take action to make this vision a reality.

-High-quality early care and education is key to the future success of our community.
+High quality early care and education is key to workforce productivity and the future success of our children and our community.

 Join our coalition: Help us define the system and services we want to see and engage key allies in this movement.